dhogaza/os8pip/README.md

 single text file to stdout.

 Files recognized by extension as text files will remove or add the mark bit (0200) and <cr> characters as needed.
+These probably needs to be enabled/disabled by a command line switch.
+Removing <cr> chars isn't the right thing to do for Windows and apparently newer versions of OS/8 didn't always jam set the mark bit.

 Files recognized as binary files (loader or RIM) are processed as byte streams (might port to windows someday).
 Others are processed as image files, and copied block-by-block.

 This makes it easy to copy files off of an OS/8 device file, edit it locally in your favorite editor, then copy it back to the OS/8 device